 Alzheimer's Society (Full member)

-Alzheimer's Society is the UK's leading care and research charity for people with dementia and those who care for them.
+Alzheimer's Society is the UK 's leading support and research charity for people with dementia, their families and carers.

-There are 700,000 people with dementia in the UK with numbers set to rise to one million by 2025.
+Dementia affects over 850,000 people in the UK and that number is to rise to one million by 2021.

 58 St Katherine's Way